Chapter in this post:

 Before we get to the finger contortions in detail, important keys are shown on the first pages of the booklet.
 Then it's straight to the point to change keyboard shortcuts.
 So you can make adjustments in the further course.
 It also goes under the heading "Keys and Gestures" about the Magic Mouse 2 and the Magic Trackpad 2 (you can see, the booklet is up to date!).

-Then everything revolves around the "Basic workflow".
-This 10-page section mainly deals with the basic commands on the Mac, but they also save time in daily use if you abbreviate them.
-In addition to text editing, the most common keyboard shortcuts for Mac operation per se, for the Finder, as well as system start, hibernation and shutdown are shown here; as well as some other areas of the basic workflow.
+Then everything revolves around the "Basic workflow“.
+This 10-page area is mainly about the basic commands on the Mac, but they also save time in everyday use if you shorten them.
+In addition to text editing, the most common keyboard shortcuts for Mac operation itself are listed here, for the Finder as well as system startup, hibernation and shutdown; as well as some other areas of the basic workflow.

 On a few more pages it goes under the heading "Smart surfing' for the keyboard shortcuts for using Safari.
 Then comes the large area "Media Center" in which the key combinations for iTunes, iBooks, iBooks Author, iMovie, GarageBand and other media programs are presented.
 This is followed logically by the "photo workflow" in which programs for image processing and the appropriate shortcut keys are shown.

 The last two major sections are named "Organize" and "OS X Tools".
 If you want to organize yourself and your work, you will find shortcuts here for e-mail, your contacts and the calendar, reminders, messages and notes as well as for FaceTime and cards.
 With the OS X tools, for example, the calculator, TextEdit, screenshots, the font collection and keychain management are dealt with.